We Know What You Want: An Advertising Strategy Recommender System for Online Advertising

-\textbf{Action selection strategy.} In the context of advertising strategy recommendation, exploration refers to recommending strategies based on new possible demands to advertisers to explore the potential interests of advertisers, exploitation refers to recommending corresponding strategies based on current demand inference, which is the output $\mathbf{w}$ of the model.
-Thompson Sampling is a popular way to solve the exploitation and exploration problem~\cite{thompson1933likelihood}.
+\textbf{Action selection strategy.} In the context of advertising strategy recommendation, exploration means recommending strategies based on new possible preference vectors to explore the potential interests of advertisers, and exploitation means recommending corresponding strategies based on the currently learned preference vector $\mathbf{w}$, which is the output of the model.
+Thompson Sampling is one of the efficient ways to make the trade-off between the exploitation and exploration~\cite{thompson1933likelihood}.
 Generally speaking, Thompson Sampling requires Bayesian processing of model parameters.
-In each step, Thompson Sampling samples a new set of model parameters and then selects actions based on the set of parameters.
-This can be seen as a kind of random hypothesis test: the more likely parameters are sampled more frequently and thus be rejected or confirmed more quickly.
+In each step, Thompson Sampling samples a new set of model parameters, and then selects the preference vector based on the model with the sampling parameters.
+This can be seen as a kind of random hypothesis test: the more likely parameters are sampled more frequently and thus be rejected or adopted more quickly.
 Specifically, the process of Thompson Sampling is as follows: